jstowers/WeddingApp/README.md

 _Workaround for Images_

 1. I created an _img_ directory with subfolders.
 One subfolder is 'home' and it stores the photos on the Home tab.
 Another subfolder is 'hotels' and it stores the photos for the Your Stay tab.
-2. Within each subfolder, I created an index.js file that is used to generate an export object of images:
+2. Within each subfolder, I created an _index.js_ file that imports the images from that subfolder and then exports an object of those images:

     ```
         import NativoLodge from './NativoLodge.jpg';